benega/ai-chatbot/memory-bank/progress.md

 - Deployment process

 ## Current Status
-The project is in the initial planning and structuring phase.
-The memory bank has been established to document the project's foundation.
+The project is in the initial phase.
+The memory bank has been established, and basic WhatsApp message receiving and sending functionality is working.

 ## Known Issues
 - No known issues at this time